soxueren/atsd/api/data/ext/csv-upload.md

 ### Payload

 * File attached as data.
 * Multi-part content containing the file.
+Part name containing the uploaded file should be named `filedata`

 ## Response